Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 • Track withdrawal amounts against the original escrow amount to avoid overdrawing

-Step 5: Closing the escrow account when no longer needed
+Step 5: Close the escrow account when no longer needed

 Some mortgage escrow accounts are free to maintain, while others may charge small setup or monthly fees.
 However, mortgage escrow accounts, which are used to pay property taxes and insurance, are sometimes free to maintain.
 But some lenders might charge monthly fees, so it's essential to confirm with your lender.